 Follow along as we go through the basic steel drainage installation process for how to install channel drain systems on your property, a complete Steel Builders guide to external linear drain installation.

 1. Planning Your Yard Drain System Installation

 Planning the route of your steel drainage system is crucial to an effective linear drain installation.
-Your best bet is to take advantage of the natural slope, as this will direct water to run into the channel and avoid blockages.
+Your best bet is to take advantage of the natural slope, which will direct water to run into the channel and avoid blockages.
 Drains can be especially useful in combination with sloped driveways, as this can lead stormwater onto the main road and into local council stormwater drains.
-Once the area is identified and cleared of any obstructions, it’s time to dig.
+Once the area is identified and cleared of obstructions, it’s time to dig.

 2. Dig Trench